-6. We have welcomed the development of a shared approach through the St Thomas Street East Framework for the otherwise separate major developments planned for the area.
+7. We have welcomed the development of a shared approach through the St Thomas Street East Framework for the otherwise separate major developments planned for the area.
+The impact of the Framework on the plans should be more clearly expressed, including the justification for departures.